Alejogb1/job-board/blog-data/how-can-i-configure-mocha-tests-to-run-automatically-from-packagejson.md

 id: "how-can-i-configure-mocha-tests-to-run-automatically-from-packagejson"
 ---

-Let's tackle this.
+.
 I remember a particularly challenging project a few years back, a complex microservices architecture, where we needed to streamline our testing workflow.
 Automating mocha tests from `package.json` was crucial for consistent builds and fast feedback loops.
 Setting this up might seem straightforward initially, but a few nuances can catch you out.
 It's all about configuring the `scripts` section correctly.
 Let's break this down.

 The key to running mocha tests automatically through `package.json` resides within the `scripts` property.
 Essentially, you define custom commands that npm (or yarn, pnpm, etc.) can execute.
 When you run, say, `npm test`, npm looks for a `test` script in your `package.json` file and executes whatever command you've defined there.